The OpenAero Manual

 When figures are overlapping they can be dragged to a new position.
 It is also possible to use Separate figures from the Sequence menu to separate all figures from each other.

-OpenAero can also position new and updated figures clear of previous and subsequent figures automatically.
+OpenAero can position new and updated figures clear of previous and subsequent figures automatically.
 To activate this, go to General Settings and select the option Automatically position new/changed figures clear of others.

 To remove all current sequence formatting choose Clear positioning from the Sequence menu.